RU09342/lab-2-blinking-leds-Chipable/Simple Blink/README.md

 ### Loop
 Finally all the source files have an infinite while loop.
 Inside the loop there is code that sets the output pin high and then low with a delay inbetween.
 This controls the flashing light.

+## Differences
+One of the main differences is that the FR boards require and extra line of code "PM5CTL0 &= ~LOCKLPM5;" to adjust the power settings in order to be able to adjust the P1 registers